- We believe our communities are safer and stronger when everyone can communicate – and it begins with language.

 The time commitment ranges from 4 to 6 months, depending on how quickly you move through the material with your student and whether you are teaching a home, group or school English class.
 Learning a new language takes consistency and dedication from teacher and student.
 If you are unable to commit to two 90-minute class sessions with your student every week, we ask that you consider waiting until your schedule opens up or contact us about different volunteer positions available.

 Group class minimum commitment: average 4-6 months

-- Intercambio has a 6-level curriculum composed of 12 books.
+- Intercambio has a 6-level English curriculum composed of 12 books.
 We developed our materials to meet the needs of the demographic of typical Intercambio students.
 The books come with a listening CD.